oldham123/cfa_level_iii/_readings/Reading 2 Guidance for the Standards.md

     - Maintain records of all communications with clients
     - After moving from one employer to another, analysis documentation supporting recommendations must be reconstructed without information that is the property of the previous employer
       - Do not rely on memory or previously created materials
+    - Records regarding actions not taken, and recommendations not made, are not required to be maintained
 - **Standard VI(A): Conflicts of Interest**
   - *Violations*
     - All actual and potential conflicts of interest must be disclosed clearly